AlDanial/cloc/README.md

 Say you manage three software projects called MariaDB, PostgreSQL, and SQLite.
 The teams responsible for each of these projects run cloc on their source code and provide you with the output.
-For example, MariaDB team does
+For example, the MariaDB team does

 <pre>cloc --out mariadb-10.1.txt mariadb-server-10.1.zip</pre>